anthonymike180/Massachusetts-Hospital-PowerBI-Report/README.md

 # Hospital Power BI Report
 A comprehensive Power BI dashboard project designed to analyze and visualize hospital data.
 This project demonstrates how healthcare organizations can leverage data-driven insights to improve patient care, optimize operations, and support decision-making.

-## Project Structure
-Hospital-PowerBI-Report/

-├── Data/
-├── Reports/
-├── Screenshots/
-└── README.md

 ## Tools Used
 Microsoft Power BI Desktop